-FUEL (FIXED FACILITIES)
+FUEL (FIXED FACILITIES) -

-In 2020, the Group's paper mills used 98% of the fuel consumed by the Group.
+In 2021, the paper mills alone accounted for 98% of total Group fuel consumption.

 Natural gas is the primary fuel consumed by our facilities.
 It is the fossil fuel that emits the least amount of pollutants during combustion.